CCI® and NASC™ accepted. Program meets all AORN standards for RNFA education.

 It has allowed me to establish a career in the field of orthopedic surgery which is both financially and professionally rewarding.

-My practice at my hospital has allowed me to expand what I have as an experienced RNFA in Functional Neurosurgery to other hospitals as far as teaching residents from their first year to their last.
+My practice at my hospital has allowed me to expand what I have as an experienced RN First Assistant in Functional Neurosurgery to other hospitals as far as teaching residents from their first year to their last.
 I also have been teaching surgical scrub nurses who are working towards a FA-SA with their skill sets and mastering the art of being a FA.
 I have also found that I am in higher demand in my service line then when I was just a circulating nurse even though I had previous assisting experience as a house-trained assistant at an older hospital that I came from.

 I am able to make a little more money assisting vs scrubbing or circulating.
 And it always a plus on my resume.